tchaton/The-Nature-Conservancy-Fisheries-Monitoring-Challenge/README.md

 # Really magic TRICK 2
 Allow the network to take more than the fish but prevent him to go far.
 As you can see in the images below.
 We have put a red security for the network to learn where to stop with the fishes, but let him the liberty to go further than the true rectangle.

+But also to allow a band without any values inside of it.

 ## REFINEMENT